blukatdevelopment/UnchainedWorldsOld/classes/alchemist.md

 ### Stone Skin Syrup
 This thick, smokey, sweet concoction causes your skin to turn to stone.
-For the next ten minutes, you are resistant to all non-magical physical damage.
+For the next minute, you are resistant to all non-magical physical damage.

 ### Dragon Salsa
 A chunky mixture of stewwed peppers, tomatoes, and spices, dragon salsa serves